BWillJohnson/Capstones/README.md

 List resources such as tutorials, articles, or documentation that helped you during the project.

 - W3Schools,Notebook,college
-- Instructor Raymond, with load transaction method
+- Instructor Raymond, with load transaction method,and filtering the dates

 ## Team Members
 N/A